See Demi Lovato Relive Overdose and Hospitalization in Harrowing "Dancing With the Devil" Music Video - E! Online

 Demi Lovato's visuals for "Dancing With the Devil" are just as powerful as expected.

 The 28-year-old pop superstar dramatized a version of her real-life overdose and hospitalization in her single's music video, which she released Friday, April 2.
-She also dropped her new album of the same name that day.
+That same day, she also dropped her new album, Dancing With The Devil… The Art Of Starting Over.

 The video began with Demi in a hospital bed while hooked up to tubes and then flashed back to earlier in the night as she downed a number of drinks, after which someone found her unresponsive at home.
 The uplifting ending focused on her real-life "survivor" tattoo.